 Diploma in Transactional Analysis Psychotherapeutic Counselling (Metanoia)

-I am a member of several organisations, each of which requires the fulfillment of particular standards of training and knowledge by its associates.
-I belong to BACP (British Association for Counselling and Psychotherapy), the Metanoia Institute and IARTA and EATA (International and European Associations for Relational Transactional Analysis).
+To demonstrate my competence I am a member of several organisations, each of which requires the fulfillment of particular standards of training and knowledge by its associates.
+I am a full clinical member of the UK Council of Psychotherapy and a registered member of the British Association for Counselling and Psychotherapy.
+I am a member of the Metanoia Institute, the International Association of Relational Transactional Analysis and the European Association of Transactional Analysis.

-I am deeply committed to, practice and abide by the principles and ethics of EATA (European Association of Transactional Analysis).
+I am deeply committed to, practice and abide by the principles and ethics of EATA.

 Areas of counselling I deal with